Tax Guide for Purchases of Log Home or Log Cabin Kit

 There are different options available for paying your use tax:

-- Pay the use tax to the FTB on your California individual income tax return.
+- Pay the use tax to FTB on your California individual income tax return.

-- Pay the use tax directly to the CDTFA.
+- Pay the use tax directly to CDTFA.

-Beginning January 1, 2013, a new law requires a one percent (1%) assessment on purchases of lumber products and engineered wood products for use in California, based on the selling price of the products.
-However, lumber sold in a kit or package (ex: log homes or log cabin kits) are pre-cut, pre-drilled, or manufactured to some extent and therefore not subject to the Lumber Products Assessment.
+Beginning January 1, 2013, a one percent (1%) assessment is required on purchases of lumber products and engineered wood products for use in California, based on the selling price of the products (PRC section 6429.5).
+However, lumber sold in a kit or package (for example, log home or log cabin kit) is pre-cut, pre-drilled, or manufactured to some extent and is therefore not subject to the Lumber Products Assessment.

-If you can't pay the use tax, contact us as soon as possible to minimize any interest and fees due and to avoid imposition of penalty and collection actions.
-You may be eligible to get on a payment plan.
-For more information, go to Having Trouble Paying or see publication 54, Tax Collection Procedures.
+If you can't pay the use tax, contact us as soon as possible to minimize any interest and fees due and to avoid penalties and collection actions.
+You may be eligible for a payment plan.
+For more information, go to our Online Services guide and click on the Payment Plan tab or see publication 54, Collection Procedures.
 Generally, payment agreements are based on your ability to pay, as determined by the CDTFA.

 If You Need Help

-If at any time you need assistance with topics included in this guide – or with others we may have not included – feel free to contact us by telephone or email for assistance.
+If at any time you need assistance with topics included in this guide – or with topics not included – feel free to contact us by telephone or email.
+For contact information and hours of operation, please see our How to Contact Us webpage.